magento/architecture/design-documents/csp.md

 way to add those resources to the CSP whitelist.
 This can be done by introducing new _.xml_ file called _csp_whitelist.xml_ which will allow to __add__ new sources to the whitelist but not to modify existing ones.
-This sources will be required to have a URL or a URI with/without a wildcard but not containing reserved words like 'self' or just a wildcard.
-Policies that can be configured through this file will be limited to _*-src_ policies.
+This sources will be required to have a URL or a URI with/without a wildcard but not containing reserved words like 'self' or just a wildcard. _nonce-\*\*\*_ sources will also be allowed to be whitelisted here for static inline javascripts.
+Policies that can be configured through this file will be limited to _*-src/form-action_ policies.

 An example of _csp\_whitelist.xml_:
 ```xml